Add this page to your book

 - Calculation of biometeorological indices such as Mean Radiant Temperature, PMV/PPD, PET or UTCI via BioMet

-The LITE version of ENVI-met V4 is free and comes along as a complete model including the basic simulation core for non-commercial applications, but is restricted in domian to 50 x 50 grids and has less calculation features.
-In addition to the free version (“ENVI-met LITE”), there are the BUSINESS Version and SCIENCE Version which include advanced modelling features and the newest simulation techniques.
+The LITE version of ENVI-met is free and comes along as a complete model including the basic simulation core for non-commercial applications, but is restricted in domian to 50 x 50 grids and has less calculation features.
+In addition to the free version (“ENVI-met LITE”), there are the BUSINESS Version and SCIENCE Version which include all modules of the ENVI-met software and free updates to the newest simulation techniques .
 While the LITE version can be downloaded and used freely based on the Creative Commons License BY-NC-SA, the BUSINESS Version and SCIENCE Version need to be licensed and are not free.

 Wind field ENVI-met includes a full 3D Computational Fluid Dynamics (CFD) modell.
 It solves the Reynolds-averaged non-hydrostatic Navier-Stokes equations for each grid in space and for each time step.
 The effects of vegetation are included as drag forces in the wind field.
 For detailed building physics simulation, the wind flow close to each facade and roof segment is calculated.
 With the new Single Wall feature, wind patterns inside complex or semi-open structures can be simulated as well.